The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

 Sweating has more underlying functions beyond body cooling.

 "Perspiration, also known as sweating, is the production of fluids secreted by the sweat glands in the skin of mammals."
 (Wikipedia Perspiration)

-There are two sweat glands in our body (eccrine and apocrine glands) and other mammals, with different locations and slightly different functions.
+There are two sweat glands in our body (eccrine and apocrine glands) and other mammals, with different locations and functions.
 Unlike high body temperature, sweating does not necessarily indicate a medical problem.

 The four primary roles are:

 - Release of excess salts and toxins.
 (This is also the reason why sweat smells terrible)